-- 36. One regional workshop is to be organized in the short to medium term for each of the six topics indicated in Section D above, followed up by technical assistance in each country with pilot projects demonstrations.
-The member countries will seek donors and IFI's support to finance the estimated relevant costs as follows: - \$1.5 million for the six international workshops, in addition to a contribution from the member countries at 10% of total cost - \$10.5 million for follow up TA activities - 37.
+- \$1.5 million for the six international workshops, in addition to a contribution from the participating countries at 10% of total cost - \$10.5 million for follow up TA activities - 38.
 Additional costs, if needed, (especially those in local currencies) will be met by contributions in kind by the relevant CAREC government. (see table 1 on Costs and Financing further in the text)